wwmm/fastgame/README.md

 settings that can be configured through FastGame:

 - Set Environment variables
+- Pass command line arguments to the game executable
 - Game cpu affinity configuration
 - Change the cpu frequency governor
 - Change the process niceness